MrAlexSee/InterviewTopics/README.md

 LDFLAGS   = -L/path/to/lib               # -L: add directory searched for -l.

 # Link with the library libm.a (static) or libm.so (shared, dynamic).
-# Use -static to prevent linking with shared libraries.
+# Use -static to prefer static to dynamic linking (i.e. search for .a files first).
 LDLIBS    = -lm

 # Default rule is all.